 This case study is based on the 2016 Yearbook by Tallink published on the Global Reporting Initiative Sustainability Disclosure Database that can be found at this link.
 Through all case studies we aim to demonstrate what CSR/ sustainability reporting done responsibly means.
 Essentially, it means: a) identifying a company’s most important impacts on the environment, economy and society, and b) measuring, managing and changing.

 With 9.5 million passengers carried in 2016, keeping its ships and passengers safe is Tallink’s first priority.
-In order to ensure onboard safety Tallink took action to:
+In order to promote onboard safety Tallink took action to:

 - comply with safety laws and regulations